Orthoptics (Eye) Clinic

 How can the orthoptist help?

-Orthoptists investigate, diagnose and treat abnormalities in eye alignment, eye movement and binocular vision.
-A variety of treatments may help patients, including lenses, prisms, eye patching, eye exercises, etc. The orthoptist may also make recommendations to the ophthalmologist when surgical or medical treatments are required.
+Orthoptists investigate, diagnose, and treat abnormalities in eye alignment, eye movement, and binocular vision.
+A variety of treatments may help patients, including glasses, prisms, eye patching, eye exercises, etc. The orthoptist may also make recommendations to the ophthalmologist when surgical or medical treatments are required.

 How can I access this service?